syslog-ng/syslog-ng/README.md

 ========

 We are really interested in who uses our software, so if you do and you like what you see, please tell us about it.
-A simple "thanks" is also enough, but learning about your usecase, experience, things to improve would be most appreciated.
+A "star" on github, an email with "thanks" in it is lots already, but learning about your usecase, experience, things to improve would be most appreciated.

 Just send an email to feedback (at) syslog-ng.org.